30 ESSENTIAL QUESTIONS

 No. We respect your work.
 The Velop Watermark only appears on the Velop Video.
 Your Standard Photo and your Velop Photo are saved with clean edges, ready for printing or further editing without any branding interference.

-7. How do I know which lens, ISO, or filter I used?
+7. How do I know which lens, film speed, or chemistry path I used?

 8. Why doesn’t Velop offer digital zoom?

 These represent the 'Turret' of a classic professional camera.
-24mm is your storyteller (wide), 48mm is the 'Human Eye' (natural), and 100mm provides beautiful telephoto compression.
+14mm is your wide angle (ultra wide), 24mm is your storyteller (wide), 48mm is the 'Human Eye' (natural), and 100mm provides beautiful telephoto compression.
 These are the optical paths.

-11. What are the Black & White Filter choices?
+11. What are the Black & White contrast choices?

 12. Why is the progress bar red during development?